 In case of an emergency, dial 911.
 Georgina Island First Nation is patrolled by three police officers.
 The police station is located on Mukwa (Bear) Road, which is your first right on the main road when you arrive on the island.
 A fire station is located on the corner of Hello Road and Chief Joseph Snake Road.
 A trained emergency response team is able to respond to all 911 calls.

-There are no public beaches located on Georgina Island, however the Neezh Meegwunun Campground has a day use fee for their beautiful beach and picnic areas.
+There are no public beaches located on Georgina Island.
 Please do not swim at anyone’s private beach.

 Be advised that due to the identification of the Emerald Ash Borer Beetle within the Duclos Point Area (November 2014) absolutely NO firewood is to be transported to the First Nation without required proof of local purchase.
 All crew members of the Aazhawe have authority to inspect all vehicles.
 For efficiency purposes, please have your receipts handy prior to boarding the ferry boat.
 If you see this invasive species beetle please contact the First Nation Administration Office at 705-437-1337.
 For more information please visit georginaisland.com and click on the environment link or go to www.emeraldashborer.info